DexterLagan/lsh/README.md

          echo    ; display something on the screen search  ; equivalent to Google's 'I'm feeling lucky'

-  Oh, and it evaluates Racket forms from the command line.
+  LSH evaluates Scheme and Racket forms from the command line.
 Remember to (display ) forms if you need to output results to the screen.
 This is still very Alpha, but I use it all the time, so you might as well have it too.
 I use it in Windows, but it should work out of the box on Linux, BSD and MacOS - and if not, would require minor changes.

 Cheers,